Today is the feast day of Saint Thomas à Becket. Ora pro nobis.

 The real cause of this proceeding was, that St. Thomas had been so fearless a defender of the rights and privileges of the Church of God and of the Apostolic See, upon which Henry VIII. would set his foot, while, at the same time, he laid violent hands on the dead, who had so bravely protected them.
 So far goes the rage of heresy, regarding neither Christian nor heathen laws; sparing neither the dead nor the living; and not hesitating to dishonor God and His Saints.
 (1)

-Taken from THE LITURGICAL YEAR, Dom Guéranger, O.S.B., Book XV.
+From THE LITURGICAL YEAR, Dom Guéranger, O.S.B., Book XV.

 ANOTHER Martyr comes today to take his place around the Crib of our Jesus.
 He does not belong to the first ages of the Church: his name is not written in the Books of the New Testament, like those of Stephen, John and the Innocents of Bethlehem.
 Yet does he stand most prominent in the ranks of that Martyr Host which has been receiving fresh recruits in every age, and is one of those visible abiding proofs of the vitality of the Church, and of the undecaying energy infused into her by her Divine Founder.
 This glorious Martyr did not shed his blood for the faith; he was not dragged before the tribunals of pagans or heretics, there to confess the truths revealed by Christ and taught by the Church.
 He was slain by Christian hands; it was a Catholic King that condemned him to death; it was by the majority of his own brethren, and they his countrymen, that he was abandoned and blamed.
 How, then, could he be a Martyr?
 How did he gain a Palm like Stephen’s?
 He was the Martyr for the liberty of the Church.